srijan-76448/DevOS/DevOS.md

 * **Dev-TopGM [Gaming Edition of Dev-Top OS]:** A performance-optimized version of Dev-Top OS tailored for PC gaming.
 (Future Development)
 * **Dev-TopSec [Cybersecurity Edition of Dev-Top OS]:** A hardened version of Dev-Top OS with pre-installed security tools for cybersecurity professionals and enthusiasts.
 (Future Development)

+## About the Creator

+DevOS is being initiated and led by a passionate software engineer with a strong affinity for Arch Linux and a vision for a more integrated and consistent personal computing experience across devices.
+With a background in software development and a keen interest in operating system customization, the creator aims to build a community around this project and collaboratively bring the DevOS vision to life.

 ## Dev-Top OS - Current Focus

 Dev-Top OS aims to provide a flexible and powerful desktop experience built on the solid foundation of Arch Linux.
 It will offer: